1v1

 Tactical Air Control Party.
 A ground unit whose mission is to control aircraft in support of ground forces.

 Tactical Air-Launched Decoy.
-An unmanned air-launched radar decoy used to stimulate enemy air defense systems by presenting a realistic threat signature of actual manned aircraft, in radar cross sectionaka Two-ship.
-A coordinated flight of two aircraft operating in close proximity to one another. and flight characteristics
+An unmanned air-launched radar decoy used to stimulate enemy air defense systems by presenting a realistic threat signature of actual manned aircraft, in radar cross section and flight characteristics

 Tactical Airborne Reconnaissance Pod System.
 A camera pod fitted to the F-14 Tomcat which afforded an aerial reconnaissance capability.